 - 4.1.
-Ballots for these positions will be held: - 4.1.1.
+Ballots for all Leadership positions will be held: - 4.1.1.
 Within six months of writs being returned for the most recent Queensland Legislative Assembly election; - 4.1.2.
-Where a Leader has been spilled by the mechanisms in this by-law; - 4.1.3.
-When a position becomes vacant after an office holder dies, disappears, becomes incapable or resigns; - 4.2.
-A Leader shall be spilled when: - 4.2.1.
-A motion to spill a Leader is supported by two or 1⁄3 of current members of the Party Room, whichever is greater; - 4.2.2.
-On the requisition in writing to Management Committee, signed by not less than the number of ordinary members of the party equal to 10% of the current membership of the Queensland Greens.
+Where any of the Leaders have been spilled by the mechanisms in this by-law; - 4.1.3.
+When any Leadership positions become vacant after an office holder dies, disappears, becomes incapable or resigns; - 4.2.
+All Leaders shall be spilled when: - 4.2.1.
+A motion to spill one or more Leaders is supported by two or 1/3 of current members of the Party Room, whichever is greater; - 4.2.2.
+There is a request to spill one or more Leaders, in writing to Management Committee, signed by at least 10% of the membership of the Queensland Greens.
 Members may not use party resources or infrastructure to contact other members for this requisition; - 4.2.3.
-Failure of State Council to a pass a motion in confidence of the current Leader; - 4.3.
+Failure of State Council to a pass a motion of confidence in one or more Leaders; - 4.3.
 The Management Committee is responsible for the declaration of the election.
-In the event of a Leader being spilled, the Management Committee shall be immediately informed by the relevant body. - 4.4.
+If one or more Leaders are spilled, the Management Committee shall be immediately informed by the relevant body. - 4.4.
 In the event a position becomes vacant and it is deemed by Management Committee that circumstances are such a ballot should not be held immediately the vacancy may be filled with preference given to the longest serving member of the Party Room.
-A ballot must be held as soon as possible and within 6 months of a vacancy occurring. - 4.5.
+A ballot must be held as soon as possible and within 6 months of a vacancy occurring.

+- 4.5.
 The ballot will be conducted by an appointed Returning Officer of the Party or else by provisions in By-Law 2.1. - 4.6.
-Ballot for Leader shall be a full ballot of the entire eligible party membership as determined in By-Law 2.1 Section 2.8.
+Ballots for Leaders shall be a full ballot of the entire eligible party membership as determined in By-Law 2.1 Section 2.8.